Offirmo/offirmo-monorepo/stack--next/notes.md

 ## remediate a few things
-- ✅ manually tracking dependencies (dev, peer etc) = crap
+- ✅ manually tracking dependencies (dev, peer etc) = chore to add them by hand + never cleared if no longer used
   - ✅ also install @types automatically (by inspecting if types are provided)
 - starting to have too many bolt workspaces 1- 2- 3-
 - uneasy to move packages around and split into smaller ones